-1. Perform the installation logged in as a local administrator account.
-Do not use a Domain Admin account.
+1. Note: This is a requirement, not merely a recommendation.
+Do not use a Domain account to perform the Cloud OP installation.
 If necessary, create a local user, add that user to the local Administrators group (not the Users group), then log on as this new local admin.
-This will ensure that the software is installed in a manner that does not depend on a domain user account.
+This will ensure that the software is installed in a manner that does not depend on a domain account.

 2. If you will need to change the PC/server name to something else, perform the name change before starting the installation process.
 Consult your IT department for guidance if necessary.

 3. Rather than installing on a temporary server, then moving the database to the final server, perform the installation on the Cloud OP's destination server.

 Points 2 and 3 will avoid tedious and complicated reconfiguration steps.

 4. Configure IIS as described in the article "Cloud On-Premise installation: IIS Settings Prerequisites" linked below in Related Pages.